oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 ### Importing a Virtual Machine from a VMware Provider

 Import virtual machines from a VMware vCenter provider to your oVirt environment.
 You can import from a VMware provider by entering its details in the **Import Virtual Machine(s)** window during each import operation, or you can add the VMware provider as an external provider, and select the preconfigured provider during import operations.
-To add an external provider, see [Adding a VMware Instance as a Virtual Machine Provider](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide/#sect-Adding_External_Providers).
+To add an external provider, see "Adding a VMware Instance as a Virtual Machine Provider" in the [Administration Guide](/documentation/admin-guide/administration-guide/).

 oVirt uses V2V to convert VMware virtual machines to the correct format before they are imported.
 You must install the `virt-v2v` package on a least one Enterprise Linux 7 host before proceeding.
 This package is available in the base `rhel-7-server-rpms` repository.